sureshvenkatesan1/SwampUp2021/SU-301-Practical-Guide-to-Leveraging-JFrog-Pipelines-for-Jenkins-Users/lab1/README.md

 1. Create a branch called **java** or **python**
 ```
-# on the main branch, run on of the following command
+# on the main branch, run one of the following commands
 git checkout -b java
 git checkout -b python